Amersham Methodist Circuit Prayer Cycle

 Those whose work is unfulfilling, stressful, or fraught with danger, all who are unemployed.

-Those in business, from small businesses to vast supermarkets, especially those recovering from the effects of the Covid-19 pandemic.
+Those in business, from small businesses to vast supermarkets, especially those still recovering from the effects of the Covid-19 pandemic.

 All who are sick in body, mind or spirit.